neuronsimulator/nrn/neuron/neuron/classes/kschan.rst

-.. method:: KSChan.KSTrans
+.. class:: KSTrans

     Syntax:
-        :code:`cannot be created directly`
+        cannot be created directly

     Description:
-        A helper class for :func:`KSChan` .
+        A helper class for :class:`KSChan`.
 KSChan creates and destroys these objects internally.
 It cannot be created directly with the "new" keyword.
 An error message will be printed if a hoc reference is used after KSChan has destroyed